 The treatment for soul loss is soul retrieval.
 With the assistance of helping spirits, the practitioner undertakes a shamanic journey and retrieves the fractured and missing soul part(s) which are residing outside of ordinary reality.
 The practitioner then returns to ordinary reality with the soul part for the client and gently initiates the process of integration and healing.

 In 2012 Kaiser Permanente studied soul retrieval as a means for alleviating chronic temporomandibular joint pain.
 Overall the sample felt less pain and were higher functioning due to the intervention.

-Foreign Energy Extraction – Extraction is a remedy for energetic intrusions.
+Foreign Energy Extraction – Extraction is a remedy for energetic intrusion.
 Soul loss and disempowerment often create a vulnerability that allows intrusive thought-forms and energetic enmeshment to attach to an individual.
 These unwelcome energies may be generated by ourselves, others, or from the collective unconscious.
 While they are typically not malevolent, intrusions are opportunistic in their very nature, which is why they seek to fill the opening produced by a soul loss.

 Symptoms of Intrusions may include:

 • Localized disease or illness

 The treatment for energetic intrusion is extraction.
 The practitioner will merge with her helping spirits who guide her in identifying where the intrusion exists in the energetic and physical body(s).
 In this merged state the shamanic practitioner will remove the intrusions and offer the foreign energy to the divine in a process of transmutation.
 When the intrusion is removed, the client feels open and spacious.
 The shamanic practitioner may then lead the client through a visualization on how to fill up with her own light and provide guidance for avoiding energetic enmeshment and transmuting foreign energy in the future.